psycofdj/coverxygen/README.md

 # Coverxygen

-# Howto
+# How to

-First, run doxygen with XML output on your project, Coverxygen will read generated file and produce an lcov compiatible output.
+First, run doxygen with XML output on your project, Coverxygen will read generated file and produce an lcov compatible output.
 Finally, run `lcov` or `genhtml` to produce the coverage output.

-## Prerequistes
+## Prerequisites

 Coverxygen relies on both doxygen (to generate the documentation information) and lcov to generate the reports.
 ```bash